ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 hypothesis regarding mapping individual translated reads versus mapping open reading frames predicted from assembled metagenomes was that assembly and ORF prediction would yield better sensitivity for samples with lower sequencing depth (at least down to a lower limit).
-Or test indicate that mapping reads back to assembled predicted ORFs generally provide lower absolute sum of differences to the normalized reference contig TIGRFAM counts than annotating reads directly.
+Our tests indicate that mapping reads back to assembled predicted ORFs generally provide lower absolute sum of differences to the normalized reference contig TIGRFAM counts than annotating reads directly.
 When annotating reads directly it appears the gain in increased sequencing depth diminishes as the average absolute sum of differences to the reference counts appears asymptotically converge to around 0.3.
-In the case of assembling contigs, calling ORFs, and mapping reads back, we see no indication of this difference leveling out (i.e. it might continue to improve beyond sequencing depths of 10M).
+In the case of assembling contigs, calling ORFs, and mapping reads back, we see no indication of this difference leveling out (but it might continue to improve beyond sequencing depths of 10M).
+The quality of the functional profiles of metagenomes when using an assembly-based method appears quite dependent on having sequenced deep enough so that the assembly produces decent contigs to map the reads back to.

 Performance-wise, taxonomic profiling is fairly light-weight and our experiments were all run a fairly modest Linux server: 2x10 core Intel Xeon E5-2630v4 CPUs @ 2.20 Ghz, with 64 GB RAM.
-Kaiju with the officially prepared ProGenomes database runs without issues, even giving room for running multiple processes in parallel.
-MetaPhlAn2 is very lightweight, both on memory and CPU usage.
+Kaiju runs without issues with the officially prepared ProGenomes database, even giving room for running multiple processes in parallel.
+MetaPhlAn2 is very lightweight, both with regards to memory and CPU usage.
 Centrifuge requires a lot of memory to prepare a custom database, so we used the database of archea, bacteria, and viruses that the authors' provide.
 Functional profiling, however, is much more demanding.
 Running TIGRFAM annotation using ``hmmsearch`` directly on the annotated reads is a computationally heavy task, to such an extent that some samples actually failed to run to completion on our Linux server.
-It just barely completed in over two weeks when run on the lightweight Linux server.
+It just barely completed in over two weeks when run on the aforementioned server.
 To assemble reads, perform ORF prediction, and annotate predicted ORFs with ``hmmsearch`` proved computationally feasible.
-The time to assemble all samples using ``MegaHIT`` was less than 6 hours total on our Linux server, using 40 cores.
+The time to assemble all samples using ``MegaHIT`` was less than 6 hours total on our server, using 40 cores and less than 64 GB of memory.